Pippa Middleton: Six Things To Know About Kate Middleton’s Sister’s Wedding

 Pippa Middleton’s wedding is one of the most-awaited events of this year.
 British society’s rich and famous are expected to attend it and of course, Pippa Middleton’s sister, Kate Middleton, and her husband, Prince William, will also be there.
 Lately, most of the news related to the big day has been about who is going to steal the bride’s limelight.

 There are speculations that Meghan Markle and Kate Middleton would outshine Pippa Middleton on her own wedding day.
 It may happen because of Kate Middleton’s status as Duchess of Cambridge, and Meghan Markle being Prince Harry’s girlfriend.
-It is no secret that the Royal family members are the prime fascination of the British media, but Pippa Middleton is a celebrity in her own right.
-She would no let anyone upstage her on her wedding day.
+It is no secret that the royal family members are the prime fascination of the British media, but Pippa Middleton is a celebrity in her own right.
+She would not let anyone upstage her on her wedding day.

 Here are some of the details of Pippa Middleton’s wedding.